The IRS Can Cancel Your Passport If You Have Back Taxes

 - Levy has been issued.

-What tax debt does the IRS not certify to the State Department?
+What tax liability does the IRS not certify to the State Department?

-Some tax debt isn’t included in seriously delinquent tax debt such as the Report of Foreign Bank and Financial Account (FBAR) penalty and child support.
-Also not included are tax debt:
+Some tax liability isn’t included in seriously delinquent tax liability such as the Report of Foreign Bank and Financial Account (FBAR) penalty and child support.
+Also not included are tax liability:

 - Being paid timely with an IRS-approved installment agreement,